actions/runner/README.md

 ## Supported Usage

-This agent can be used for the VSTS service and it replaces the node agent for TFS2015 On-Prem.
+This agent can be used for Azure Pipelines and it replaces the node agent for TFS2015 On-Prem.

 | Scenario | OSX/Unix | Windows | Comment |
 |:-------------:|:-----:|:-----:|:-----:|